 Companies can assist the courts by having their own security monitoring in place, including CCTV recording and recorded entry/exit data of rooms where physical documents are held, as well as electronic monitoring of file access and copying etc. Companies can also engage local investigators, however, this approach should me made with caution as in some South-East Asian countries like Indonesia, law accords individuals’ strict privacy rights and infringers could complain that their own rights have been infringed, potentially weakening any case against them.

 It should be kept in mind that unlike other forms of intellectual property there is usually very little a business can do once a trade secret has been disclosed.
 Therefore, it is vital that SMEs take preventative measures in advance of making use of their confidential business information in South East Asia.

 Trade Secrets in Thailand: What You Need to Know

 As mentioned above, European SMEs should consider recording their basic trade secret information with the DIP in Thailand for additional protection.
-This registration is important because in case of trade secret violation, Thai authorities may request the proof of trade secret recording in order to initiate legal proceedings.
+This registration is important because in case of trade secret violation, Thai authorities may request proof of trade secret recording in order to initiate legal proceedings.

 In relation to the pharmaceutical sector, Thai law does not yet grant data ‘exclusivity’, which would guarantee additional market protection for originator pharmaceutical companies (i.e. companies that have discovered and developed pharmaceuticals).
 Health authorities or generic drug applicants in Thailand are not prohibited from referring to originator pharmaceutical companies’ data to approve generic versions of the originator’s product; current measures aim only to protect the “physical disclosure” of confidential information.